Tim Connolly

-Timothy L. Connolly (born May 7, 1981) is an American former professional ice hockey player who played eleven seasons in the National Hockey League (NHL) for the New York Islanders, Buffalo Sabres, and Toronto Maple Leafs.
+Timothy L. Connolly (born May 7, 1981) is an American former professional ice hockey player who played 11 seasons in the National Hockey League (NHL) for the New York Islanders, Buffalo Sabres, and Toronto Maple Leafs.

 Playing career

+Amateur

 As a youth, Connolly played in the 1993, 1994 and 1995 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Syracuse, New York.

 Connolly played for the Erie Otters of the Ontario Hockey League (OHL) for two seasons, beginning in 1997–98.
 After recording 68 points in 46 games in his second OHL season, he was drafted fifth overall by the New York Islanders in the 1999 NHL Entry Draft.

+New York Islanders

+Connolly bypassed the minor leagues and joined the Islanders for the 1999–2000 season and recorded 31 points in 81 games.
+He recorded 41 points in 82 games the following season.